 Following a comprehensive survey of the locale with my assistant, we decided to work initially at the beach known locally as Second Beach due to the flat topography and its cove-like shape with steep grassy land features rising on either side.
-Cattle arrived at the beach spasmodically throughout the day thus requiring a number of exposure strategies.
+Cattle arrived at the beach spasmodically throughout the day, thus requiring several exposure strategies.

-From a technical point of view, the creation of the Amapondo photography collection presented a number of issues, firstly in terms of the dynamic range; a number of compromises would need to be made which would involve decisions on over or under exposing certain elements of the composition or filling the subject with artificial light.
-The area has some amazing cloud formations depending on the season, but often the sky would be a featureless blue for days on end.
+From a technical point of view, the creation of the Amapondo photography collection presented several issues, firstly in terms of the dynamic range; some compromises would need to be made, which would involve decisions on over or under-exposing certain elements of the composition or filling the subject with artificial light.
+Depending on the season, the area has some amazing cloud formations, but often the sky would be a featureless blue for days on end.
 Some days, the cattle wouldn’t show, or the beach would be full of tourists.

-As summer extended into autumn, I realised that this project would be a longer process than first imagined.
+As summer extended into autumn, I realised that this project would be a longer process than I first imagined.
 After a month-long break in Bali, where I was shooting a feature for the Spanish edition of Conde de Nast Traveller, I returned to Port St Johns.
-Winter had set in, and the behaviour of the cattle in regards to their beach visitations had changed dramatically.
-During the cooler months of the year, the animals sit high on the beach where the sun has warmed the sand and no amount of encouragement was sufficient to shift them into the position I required, so I packed up and went back home to Australia.
+Winter had set in, and the behaviour of the cattle regarding their beach visitations had changed dramatically.
+During the cooler months of the year, the animals sit high on the beach where the sun has warmed the sand, and no amount of encouragement was sufficient to shift them into the position I required, so I packed up and went back home to Australia.

-Returning for a third shoot in November, conditions proved much more favourable with beasts down in the tidal zones every day and elaborate cloud formations present on the horizon.
+Returning for a third shoot in November, conditions proved much more favourable, with beasts down in the tidal zones daily and elaborate cloud formations on the horizon.
 Within two weeks, Amapondo was in the can.